 I was amazed at the number of book options available for MLK Day, but certainly I have a few favorites.
 I’m going to start with Martin’s Big Words.
 What a marvelously written gem!
 If you do not have a copy of the book, there is a wonderfully done student read of the book on youtube, and you can access it [here].
 I do not have a unit for this book, but this freebie from Amber Kotzin is nicely done.

-Another great option is this one by David Adler.
+Another great option is A Picture Book of Martin Luther King Jr. by David Adler.
 Adler is well-known in the nonfiction arena for kids with his picture books of famous Americans, and this title is a great choice for the middle grades.
 If you do not have a copy of the book, you can also use [this reading] of it from youtube.
 This freebie from 24/7 Teacher would work well to use in conjunction with Adler’s book.

-Besides books, we now have the option of Close Reading materials, and Lauren from The Sweetest Thing just added a MLK Jr. Close Reading Freebie to her store.
+Besides books, we now have the option of Close Reading materials, and Lauren from The Sweetest Thing just added a Martin Luther King Jr. Close Reading Freebie to her store.
 Her Close Reads come in a below, on, and above level form, so teachers can differentiate the reading for their groups.

 Another Close Read I came across was this one from Fifth in the Middle.
 It is also differentiated to match levels 4-6.
 Both Close Reads included have activities to accompany them for the second and third reading sessions.